Skip to content

 Do I need travel insurance if I’m driving to France?

-Yes, no matter how you’re getting there, it’s well worth considering getting travel insurance for your trip to France.
-That’s because travel insurance covers far more than the journey there and back.
-It also covers healthcare and medical expenses, your belongings and accommodation.
+However you’re getting there, it’s well worth considering buying travel insurance for your trip to France.
+That’s because travel insurance covers far more than the journey there and back: it also covers healthcare and medical expenses, your belongings and accommodation.

 If you’re taking your own car to France, you'll also need the right car insurance.
-All UK car insurance policies provide you with third party cover for driving in Europe, but may limit how long you’re covered for – 90 days in a year, for example.
+All UK car insurance policies provide you with third-party cover for driving in Europe, but some may limit how long you’re covered for – 90 days in a year, for example.
 See more on European driving insurance.

 You may also want to consider breakdown cover.
-Check your policy details and make sure it includes roadside assistance.
-There are other features you might want to consider too.
-For example, do you want your vehicle brought back to the UK if it can't be repaired?
+Check whether your policy includes roadside assistance and any other features you might find useful – for example, would you want your vehicle brought back to the UK if it couldn't be repaired?

-Drivers in France need to abide by other rules too, like a displayed UK sticker, and carrying a fluorescent jacket and warning triangle in case of breakdown.
+You’ll need to abide by other rules, too, including displaying a UK sticker, and carrying a fluorescent jacket and warning triangle in case of breakdown.

 Do I need travel insurance for a day trip to France?